BenjaminSiskoo/nSide/README.txt

 nSide uses different directories for storing configuration settings, save states, and shaders so as to not conflict with higan.
-In Windows, the configuration files are in "%AppData%\nSide-t".
+In Windows, the configuration files are in "%LocalAppData%\nSide".

 You will need the GBA BIOS to play Game Boy Advance games.
 This is no different from higan.